Counselling and Psychotherapy

 How can therapy support me?

-I offer you care, commitment and curiosity in exploring any areas of your life, or parts of yourself, that you wish to bring to therapy, no matter how overwhelming they may feel.
-I view therapy as a collaborative and creative process, where I will work alongside you to examine your life, thoughts, and choices more closely.
+I offer care, commitment and curiosity in exploring any aspect of your experience that you wish to bring to therapy, no matter how confusing, painful or overwhelming it may feel.
+I view psychotherapy as a collaborative and creative process, where we work together to understand your experience more deeply and make sense of the impact it is having on your life and relationships.

 About Carys